Take a Deep Breath….And Save Money

 I think a big part of making the most with what you have is appreciating what we have.
 If we look at our stockpiles, or at our closets, or anything, and all we can see is the things we wish we had there we won’t ever just be happy with what we have.
-Not that I’m saying we should look at our things and be prideful about it (although there’s nothing wrong with knowing that you got an awesome deal!) but we should look at what we have and be proud of ourselves for being able to bring the best to our families that we can, on the budget that we have.
+Not that I’m saying we should look at our things and be prideful about it (although there’s nothing wrong with knowing that you got an awesome deal or that you feel like your family is prepared!) but we should look at what we have and be proud of ourselves for being able to bring the best to our families that we can, on the budget that we have.

-When I look into my pantry I don’t see all this fancy food I wish we could, I see what I’ve accomplished, working hard preserving good food for the winter months, the food I’ve gotten for free or cheap with couponing and I’m happy that even on my very limited budget I can provide good healthy meals for me and my husband.
+When I look into my pantry I don’t see all this fancy food I wish we could have, I see what I’ve accomplished, working hard preserving good food for the winter months and the food I’ve gotten with our limited budget, and I’m happy that I can provide good healthy meals for my family.
 I’m happy that I’ve done the best I can with what I have.
 I don’t allow my mind to slip into the what-I-want mode.
-I keep it in the happy-to-at-least-have-what-I-have mode.
+I keep it in the happy-to-have-what-I-have mode.